IceWizard7/terminal-widgets/docs/widget_guide.md

 #### 3.2.4 Widgets with heavy loading

-If your widget requires heavy loading, API calls or the data doesn't need to be reloaded every frame, add:
+If your widget requires heavy loading, API calls or the data doesn't need to be reloaded every frame, move the update logic into its own function:

 ```python
 from twidgets.core.base import ConfigLoader